Are you interested in learning more about mental health and don’t know where to start?

 When you attend Mental Health First Aid, you’ll learn how to identify the signs and symptoms of a range of mental health and substance use disorders, and will build the skills and confidence to help someone in crisis.

-The health of our community members is of utmost importance, and in order to do our part, Jefferson Center is following the CDC’s guidelines regarding public gatherings and suspending all Mental Health First Aid classes for the time being.
-We sincerely apologize for any inconvenience this may cause, and look forward to offering future classes later this year.
+The health of our community members is of utmost importance, and in order to do our part, Jefferson Center is following the CDC’s guidelines regarding public gatherings.
+All Mental Health First Aid classes will be held in a virtual setting until further notice.

 Adult Mental Health First Aid is an innovative, 8-hour course designed to give you the tools to recognize a range of mental health problems and the skills and confidence to help someone in a mental health crisis.
 The program offers a concrete action plan to help someone in crisis connect with appropriate professional, peer and self-help care.